 \section{Assumptions}

 We adopt the same assumptions used in \cite{seaman2014InverseProbabilityWeighting} and \cite{leyrat2019PropensityScoreAnalysis}, that the imputation model and the propensity score model are correctly specified and regularity conditions hold for them to converge to the truth.
-Also like these previous works, we consider the behavior of the methods at $M=\infty$, where Monte Carlo integration is exact and we do not lose any information from the imputation model.
-These elements combined allow us to focus our attention to the ideal (asymptotic) setting where imputed values are generated from the same distribution as the true distribution of $X$ given $(Z,A,Y)$, and averaging over the imputed dataset means integrating out the missing values by averaging over this distribution.
+With \textit{across} methods, we consider the behavior of the methods as $M\to\infty$, where Monte Carlo integration becomes exact and we do not lose any information from the imputation model.
+These elements combined allow us to focus our attention to the ideal (asymptotic) setting where (i)~imputed values are generated from the same distribution as the true distribution of $X$ given $(Z,A,Y)$, and (ii)~averaging over the imputed datasets means integrating out the missing values by averaging over this distribution.
 This avoids complicating presentation with extraneous details, and is enough for the sake of arguing consistency or lack thereof.

-\section{The within method}
+\section{The \textit{within} method}

-In the within method, missing data are imputed, effect estimation by propensity score analysis is then conducted separately on each imputed dataset, and finally effect estimates are averaged over imputed datasets.
+In the \textit{within} method, missing data are imputed, effect estimation by propensity score analysis is then conducted separately on each imputed dataset, and finally effect estimates are averaged over imputed datasets.